joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 wrong, so I’d opt to show two graphs depending on my audience.
 In fact, I actually learned something because I didn’t know some Pokémon had such weird base stats till I saw my *own graph\!*

+**With that said, the graph above is still a mess but I’m mostly trying to demonstrate using ggplot here.**

 Next let’s look at the `scale_*` functions.
 To quote the [ggplot2](https://ggplot2-book.org/scales.html) book: